LiamDotPro/Frontend-Assignment/README.md

 Optional:

-Users can choose to open another panel which shows the same information listed above for but for any other currency other than the one selected
+Users can choose to open another panel which shows the same information listed above but for a different currency than the one already selected

 # Notes